-He gave me a hearing test.
-I had ear buds in my ears and I had to lift a finger to indicate when I heard a sound.
+He gave me a hearing test with earbuds in my ears.
+I had to lift a finger to indicate when I heard a sound.

-I was wondering if he was able to determine if my Tinnitus was a sound he could hear, or if it was only in my own mind.
-So after the test I asked him if my tinnitus was subjective or objective.
+I was wondering if he was able to determine if my Tinnitus was a sound he could hear, or if it was only in my mind.
+So after the test, I asked him if my tinnitus was subjective or objective.
 (I described Subjective and Objective Tinnitus above).

 He was an Ear, Nose, and Throat doctor.
 But he knew nothing about tinnitus.
 I found out later that my tinnitus is subjective—only I could hear it.

 Tinnitus Persists After Surgeon Severs Auditory Nerve

 I used to attend a local Tinnitus Support group run by the American Tinnitus Association when my tinnitus first began.
 Everyone shared their experiences with the group.

 One member told us about her experience with a doctor who wanted to do surgery to fix her tinnitus.
 She only had it in one ear.
 So her doctor said he could sever the auditory nerve to terminate the tinnitus in that ear.
 He reasoned that she would still have the other good ear anyway.